 We have published an article about The Second Summit of Gene Editing in November 2018 in Hong Kong where Jennifer Doudna said “CRISPR-Cas9 for human germline editing should not proceed at the present time” (read HERE).
 Now an interview published in Spanish newspaper El Mundo on 4 October, the brilliant new winner of the Nobel Prize in Chemistry, also discusses among other topics the possibility of using CRISPR, the technique she developed with Emmanuelle Charpentier to modify the DNA of any organism.
 Among the questions asked was whether she really considers that this technique could be applied in embryo research.
-In this respect, Doudna says, “I haven’t seen a convincing argument about the need for research with human embryos to treat diseases.
+In this respect, Doudna stated: “I haven’t seen a convincing argument about the need for research with human embryos to treat diseases.
 At this point, there are limits in technology and our own understanding of genetics that suggest that it is too risky and difficult to apply in embryos.
 I think there are other interesting opportunities right now to treat people, as is already done in clinical trials for the treatment of cancer and sickle cell disease.
 That’s where the CRISPR opportunities are”.
-She was categorical in this controversial issue between researchers.

 Embryo research using gene-editing technique can cause irreparable genetic defects